junian/Standard.Licensing/README.md

 Make sure to call `validationFailures.ToList()` or `validationFailures.ToArray()` before using the result multiple times.

 ## Credits

+This is project is derived from [Portable.Licensing](https://github.com/dnauck/Portable.Licensing/) library.
+The purpose of this fork is to add support for more .NET platforms, especially .NET Standard and .NET Core.

 - [dnauck/Portable.Licensing](https://github.com/dnauck/Portable.Licensing/) for the original work.